Palatalization in the Romance languages: /nn n-/

-Morphological effects
+Morphological consequences

 Verbs

 The original presence of either /[j]/ or a front vowel in some conjugations but not in others resulted in patterns of alternation between different stems for different person-number combinations.
 These alternations were frequently subject to morphological leveling, but they could alternatively be extended by analogy to verbs with different etymologies; these competing tendencies often resulted in irregular verb outcomes.

 The outcomes of the verb colligo (discussed above) provide examples of leveling and analogical extension.
 In Spanish, it initially developed to cuelgo, but this was later changed under the influence of the form coge to coxgo, which in modern Spanish has been fully leveled to cojo.

 In Italian, the /[lɡ]/ found in the forms colgo, scelgo < colligo, *exeligo was extended by analogy to some verb forms that originally had /[lj]/, such as doleo > doglio (by regular sound change) and dolgo (analogical), salio > salgo (by analogy), and valgo.